cariad-tech/fep3_sdk/doc/input/participant/component_configuration_service.rst

   "Vehicle/Size/Length"

-"Vehicle" is the top-level property in the path and a subproperty of the root property node "/".
+"Vehicle" is the top-level property in the path and a *subproperty* of the root property node "/".
-It has a subproperty called "Size" which itself has a subproperty "Length".
+It has a *subproperty* called "Size" which itself has a *subproperty* "Length".

 Component Interface
 -------------------

-The :cpp:class:`fep3::arya::IConfigurationService` interface has a root node which you can think of as "/".
+The :cpp:class:`fep3::arya::IConfigurationService` interface has a root node which can be thought of as "/".
 This root node can contain an arbitrary amount of property nodes.
 The interface offers the following functionality: